Skip to Content

 The Josefov District (The Jewish Quarter)

-The Josefov District is another area of Old Town that is definitely worth exploring.
+The Josefov District is another area of Old Town that is worth exploring.

-This historical area served as the Jewish quarter for many years, and today, is a mix of historical Jewish buildings and modern boulevards.
+This historical area served as the Jewish quarter for many years, and today it is a mix of historical Jewish buildings and modern boulevards.

 This small area of Prague’s old town can be found between Old Town Square and the Vltava River.

-The tour allowed us insight to the hardships faced by the Jewish community that were forced to live in this area.
+The tour gave us insight into the hardships faced by the Jewish community forced to live in this area.

 During the tour, you can see the Jewish Town Hall, the Old Jewish Cemetery, the Spanish Synagogue, and the Old-New Synagogue, the oldest active synagogue in Europe.

-Pro Tip: You can purchase a ticket while in the Jewish Quarter that covers entry into all of the major sites.
+Pro Tip: You can purchase a ticket in the Jewish Quarter that covers entry into all major sites.

 Wenceslas Square